 The Bylaws of the Company provide that the number of directors shall be fixed from time to time by resolution of the shareholders subject to increase by the Board of Directors.
 The directors elected at this Meeting, and at Meetings thereafter unless otherwise determined by the Board or the shareholders, will serve a one-year term expiring upon the election of their successors at the next Meeting.
 The four persons designated by the Board of Directors as nominees for election as directors at the Meeting are Michael W. Evans, Michael K. Murtaugh, Steven G. Feldman and James A. Lentz.
 Messrs.
-Evans, Murtaugh, Feldman and Lentz are currently members of the Board of Directors.
-Mr. Feldman and Mr. Lentz are considered independent directors for Audit Committee purposes as outlined in SEC regulations.
+Evans, Murtaugh, Feldman and Lentz are currently members of the Board of Directors for Audit Committee purposes as outlined in SEC regulations.